mehrdad-dev/mehrdad-dev.github.io/_projects/centernet.md

 category:  cv
 ---

-Fixed version of the CenterNet for Google Colab
+Do you want to run CenterNet pre-trained models in Colab without bugs and make predictions?
+This project is a fixed version of the CenterNet specifically for Google Colab.